Undergraduate Degree Requirements

 Because of the strong symbiotic relationship between engineering and society as well as the important role ethics plays in engineering practice, ECE requires electrical engineering majors to complete a course on the social and ethical dimension of engineering.
 The course, ENEE200: "Social and Ethical Dimensions of Electrical and Computer Engineering Technology" (3 credits), is required of all freshman entering in or after Fall 2008.
 ENEE200 falls under the CORE area "Interdisciplinary and Emerging Issues" (IE).
 Thus, students will be able to use ENEE200 to satisfy one of their CORE distributive studies requirements.

-The required course to satisfy the Professional Writing requirement is ENGL 393: Technical Writing.
+All engineering students in the A. James Clark School of Engineering are required to complete a 3-credit, Professioanl Writing course.
+The course typically taken is ENGL393: Technical Writing.
 (NOTE: Engineering students are not exempt from this requirement even if they earn an 'A' in ENGL101.)

 A degree from the University of Maryland signifies more than just mere technical or narrowly defined career training.
 Students are offered a liberal education that prepares them to achieve the intellectual integration and awareness they need to meet challenges in their personal, social, political, and professional lives.
 As such, all graduates are required to complete the University's general education or CORE requirements.
-The CORE requirements are equivalent to a maximum of forty-three (43) credits of coursework.
-The equivalent of twenty-five (25) of these credits can be satisfied by simply completing the requirements of the major.
-Thus, CORE typically requires students to complete an additional eighteen (18) credits beyond the major requirements.
-For details on the general education program please visit the CORE website.
+Students usually do 40 credits of CORE work.
+Some of these credits are completed in the process of completing some of the major requirements.

 ↑ Back to Top